shirriff/KiKit/README.md

 KiKit is available as a [PyPi package](https://pypi.org/project/KiKit/).
-However, due to packaging of KiCAD, installation on some platforms requires usage of specific Python interpreter.
+However, due to packaging of KiCAD, installation on some platforms requires usage of a specific Python interpreter.

 Please follow the detailed [installation guide](https://yaqwsx.github.io/KiKit/latest/installation/intro/) that covers